-Tuscaloosa Bankruptcy Lawyers & Attorneys
+Tuscaloosa Bankruptcy Lawyers & Bankruptcy Attorneys

-Call us Today!
-(205) 201-1789
+Call us today at (205) 409-0098

 Our bankruptcy attorneys are currently charging $850 to file most Chapter 7 bankruptcy cases in and around Tuscaloosa County.
 If you are drowning in debt, then let our Tuscaloosa bankruptcy lawyers help you get financial relief and counsel you through the bankruptcy process.

-Filing for Bankruptcy in Tuscaloosa
+Bankruptcy Attorneys in Tuscaloosa

 Before your initial consultation with our Tuscaloosa bankruptcy lawyer over the phone or in person, we will send a questionnaire for you to fill out and bring with you to the appointment.
 For phone consultations, our Tuscaloosa bankruptcy attorneys normally call back the same day and briefly go over your financial situation.
 If there is further consulting needed, we can set up an in-person meeting.
 If you live in Tuscaloosa or the surrounding areas of Northport, Brookwood, Moundville, Vance, Coaling, Cottondale, or Coker then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Western Division.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
 If you live in the City of Tuscaloosa then your bankruptcy hearing will be in downtown Tuscaloosa.